Does Insurance Cover EMDR Therapy in Massachusetts?

 March 2026 · By Sherly Millan, LICSW

-Yes — EMDR therapy is generally covered by health insurance when provided by a licensed mental health professional billing for psychotherapy services.
+One of the most common questions we get from clients is is EMDR covered by insurance — and honestly, it's usually the first hurdle people want to clear.
+The short answer is yes.
+EMDR therapy is generally covered by health insurance when provided by a licensed mental health professional billing for psychotherapy services.
 Insurance companies do not pay specifically for EMDR as a technique, but they do cover the underlying therapy sessions.

 The most important step is to call the member services number on your insurance card and ask: "Do I have out-of-network mental health benefits, and what is my deductible and copay?"